Table of Contents[Hide][Show]

 How Much Does it Cost to Rent a Bike on Mackinac Island?

 There are several bicycle rental spots on the island and they can almost all be found on Main Street close to the ferry docks.
 If you’re planning to spend only 1 day at Mackinac Island, these places close to the docks are usually the best choice.
 However, if you’re planning to overnight on the island, check with your hotel or lodging first to see if they have bicycle rentals of their own.
-The Grand Hotel and Mission Point are two hotels that offer bicycle rentals right from their property.
+The Grand Hotel and Mission Point are two hotels that offer bicycle rentals right from their property, and they’re two of the best family resorts in Michigan.
 By renting directly from your hotel, you won’t have to make the walk back on foot once you’re done riding.

 When looking at cost, most bicycle rental places are between $7-$15 per hour depending on the type of bike you’re renting.
 Almost all of them also offer a full-day rental, but only a few will offer a half-day rental or evening rental for a discounted price.
 Unless you’re really into bike riding, an hourly or half-day rental is usually what my family chooses.
 It takes about 60-90 minutes to ride all the way around the entire island, adding a few extra hours to explore British Landing or stop for photos of the Mackinac Bridge along the way.
 After that, my legs are toast anyway and I’m ready to give the bike back.